Jaredites

-The Jaredites (/ˈdʒærədaɪt/) are one of four peoples (along with the Nephites, Lamanites, and Mulekites) that the Latter-day Saints believe settled in ancient America.
+The Jaredites (/ˈdʒærədaɪt/) are one of four peoples (along with the Nephites, Lamanites, and Mulekites) described in the Book of Mormon as having settled in the ancient Americas.

-The Book of Mormon (mainly its Book of Ether) describes the Jaredites as the descendants of Jared and his brother, who lived at the time of the Tower of Babel.
+In the Book of Mormon (mainly its Book of Ether), the Jaredites were described as the descendants of Jared and his brother, who lived at the time of the Tower of Babel.
 According to the Book of Mormon, they fled across the ocean on unique barges and established an ancient civilization in America.

-Mainstream archaeology has found no evidence of the existence of Jaredites or any of the other three groups.

 Book of Ether narrative

 According to the Book of Mormon, the Jaredites are the descendants of Jared, his brother, their immediate family, and their friends.
 (Joseph Smith later identified the brother of Jared as Mahonri Moriancumer.)
 At the time of the Tower of Babel, when the tongues of all nations were confounded, the Lord acceded to the desires of Jared, and his people's language was not confounded.
 The people were also granted a land of promise.

 The Lord guided the people through the wilderness and were eventually directed to cross the sea in "barges".
 The vessels were sealed and watertight and able to be swamped by waves without sinking.
 Air was obtained from outside the vessels, as needed.
 They also brought with them animals and food.
 The recorded length of the trip was 344 days.
 Among other things they carried in their voyage were honeybees, which, in the language of the Jaredites were called "deseret".

 Ether is the last in the royal line that began with one of the sons of Jared.
 From the time of the first king to the destruction of the Jaredites, there were only occasional periods of peace and prosperity.
 The times of peace were interrupted by intrigue over the throne, civil war, and the accession of wicked kings.
 The history of the Jaredites confirmed the fears of Jared and his brother that a monarchy would lead to evil.

 The Book of Mormon claims that the Jaredites grew to become a civilization that exceeded two million people before its destruction.
 They finally destroyed themselves about the time Lehi and the other refugees from Jerusalem arrived in America.
 A prophecy of Ether was fulfilled: the last Jaredite king, Coriantumr, lived to see both the total destruction of his entire house, the scattering of the remaining Jaredites, and the arrival of another people to inherit the land.